goualard-f/MicroFloatingPoints.jl/docs/src/index.md

 The `MicroFloatingPoints` package allows to manipulate small [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)-compliant floating-point numbers, aka. [*minifloats*](https://en.wikipedia.org/wiki/Minifloat), whose formats are smaller or equal to the `Float32` format mandated by the standard.

-The library may serve to exemplify the behavior of IEEE 754 floating-point numbers in a systematic way through the use of very small formats.
+The library may serve to investigate and exemplify the behavior of IEEE 754 floating-point numbers in a systematic way through the use of very small formats.

 ## Presentation